grotius-cnc/3dArc_3dArc_Intersections/README.md

 # 3dArc_3dArc_Intersections
 A general algoritme to find 3d intersections.

-# Who invented this algoritme?
+# Who is the creator of this algoritme?
 Cyberdyne Skynet.

 # How fast is this algoritme?